 - The equivalent of one rubbish truck of textiles is burned or sent to landfill every second, with less than 1% of materials being recycled into new garments

-- Regulatory landscapes are shifting: The EU’s Corporate Sustainability Reporting Directive (CSRD) introduces stricter disclosure mandates, while UK and US policies remain fragmented
+- Regulatory landscapes are shifting: The EU’s Corporate Sustainability Reporting Directive (CSRD) introduces stricter disclosure mandates, with a focus on areas like CSRD materiality assessment and KEY ESG providing solutions, while UK and US policies remain fragmented

 - Carbon Responsible’s research into 49 UK retailers found that only 6 have consistently reported greenhouse gas (GHG) emissions data since 2020, highlighting a significant transparency gap